 If they were prevented from accessing Planned Parenthood, many Black patients would have no other place to go for the services Planned Parenthood provides.

 This harmful legislation wouldn’t just keep Black patients from getting care – it would undermine their ability to obtain full reproductive freedom.
 Too often, Planned Parenthood is the only health care provider many patients access.
 That means their care is more than just reproductive health services – Planned Parenthood connects patients with resources to improve other areas of their lives.

-“Defunding” Planned Parenthood would be devastating to the Latino community.
+“Defunding” Planned Parenthood would be devastating to Latino communities.

 Nearly 500,000 Latinos come to Planned Parenthood health centers annually (21% of Planned Parenthood’s patients).